kevrez/adapt-reactions-tool/README.md

 ### Output the Reactions
 Almost there!

-***adapt_reactions_tool_xls.py*** will prompt you for a path to an Excel sheet with reactions.
-Paste the path we copied before opening the script and hit Enter.
+***ADAPT Reactions Tool*** will prompt you for a path to an Excel sheet with reactions.
+Paste the path you copied before opening the script and hit Enter.
 The script will print the reactions from ADAPT grouped by support, and ordered by load case:
 - DL
 - SDL
 - LL

-Note: ***adapt_reactions_tool_xls.py*** does not yet support ADAPT's X load case.
+Note: ***ADAPT Reactions Tool*** does not yet support ADAPT's X load case.

 ## Sample Output

 ```
-Reached end of file at row 38.

 Support 1:
 DL: 11.15 k
 SD: 2.86 k